GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 ## Undocumented Register A9

-- bit 0 and 1 must be set or screen will go black.
+- bit 0 and 1 must be set or screen will go black. display1: brighness effect for the rest of the bits

 ## Undocumented Register 9F